marsop/ephemeral/docs/methods.md

-The following methods are available when you implement `IDisjointIntervalSet`:
+The following methods are available when any class implements `IDisjointIntervalSet`:

 - `Covers(t: DateTime) : bool`
 - `Join(s: IDisjointIntevalSet) : IDisjointIntevalSet`